 We may disclose or use aggregated, anonymized, or de-identified information for any purpose.
 Aggregated, anonymized or de-identified information is information that can no longer reasonably identify a specific individual.
 Although such information may be derived from your personal information, it can no longer directly or indirectly reveal your identity.
 (Back to Top)

 Session cookies are used to identify a particular visit to Atlantic Casualty’s sites and collect information about your interaction with the sites.
 These cookies expire after a short time or when the user closes their web browser after using the sites.
 Atlantic Casualty uses these cookies to identify a user during a single browsing session, such as when you log into the sites.
 This helps Atlantic Casualty improve the sites and Services as well as improve the users’ browsing experience.

 Persistent cookies will remain on a user’s device for a set period of time specified in the cookie.
 Atlantic Casualty uses these cookies to identify and recognize a specific user over a longer period of time.
-They allow Atlantic Casualty the ability to:
+They allow Atlantic Casualty the ability to do the following:

-- test different versions of the sites to see which particular features or content users prefer in order to optimize the sites; and
+- Test different versions of the sites to see which particular feature or content users prefer in order to optimize the sites

-Atlantic Casualty uses tracking technology to: (i) determine if a certain page was visited or whether an email sent by Atlantic Casualty was opened or clicked on by a user and (ii) to customize the experience of individual users by recommending specific content.
+Atlantic Casualty uses tracking technology to: (a) determine if a certain page was visited or whether an email sent by Atlantic Casualty was opened or clicked on by a user and (b) to customize the experience of individual users by recommending specific content.